twilio-labs/vscode-twilio/README.md

 ### Create new environments

 ##### `Twilio Serverless: Create Environment`
-Creates a new enrivonment to deploy functions to.
+Creates a new environment to deploy functions to.

 <a name="activate"></a>
 ### Activate a function